gvwilson/fiction/in-heck/index.md

 Behind them was a tiger,
 an actual tiger with a black patch over one eye and a sword slung on his hip.
 A bear carrying almost as many weapons as the mulebot brought up the rear.
-He wore the same dark green jackets with black collars and cuffs as the rabbit and tiger, while the mulebot was painted in matching camouflage.
+She wore the same dark green jackets with black collars and cuffs as the rabbit and tiger, while the mulebot was painted in matching camouflage.